Capital on Tap Ltd company number: 07959823 7th Floor, The Tea Building, 56 Shoreditch High Street, E1 6JJ, London, UK.

 If you have a complaint about how we use your information, please email us at email@example.com and we’ll do our best to resolve your issue.

-The General Data Protection Regulation also gives you the right to lodge a complaint with a supervisory authority, in particular in the European Union (or European Economic Area) state where you work, normally live or where any alleged infringement of data protection laws occurred.
-The supervisory authority in the UK is the Information Commissioner.
+The General Data Protection Regulation also gives you the right to lodge a complaint with the UK’s supervisory authority on data protection, the Information Commissioner’s Office (the ICO).
 For more details, visit their website at ico.org.uk.

 Please email firstname.lastname@example.org if you have any questions about the content of this notice.